revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - A RowSet is an object that encapsulates a row set from either JDBC result sets or tabular data sources such as files or spreadsheets.
-- It supports component-based development models like JavaBeans, with the help of a standard set of properties and event notifications.
-RowSet is easier and flexible to use.
-It is Scrollable and Updatable by default.
+- It supports component-based development models like JavaBeans, with the help of a standard set of properties and event notifications.RowSet is easier and flexible to use.It is Scrollable and Updatable by default.

 </blockquote>